Pay for car insurance in Bitcoin: Here’s how

-Learn to make payments in Bitcoin and which car insurance companies accept it.
+Learn to make payments using crypto, and which car insurance companies accept it.

 Investing in cryptocurrencies like Bitcoin is all the rage in 2021, but learning to pay bills like car insurance with it could make crypto a mainstream payment option.
 The challenge is that most car insurers don’t accept Bitcoin directly — except a few local companies that are getting ahead of the trend.

 Small, local car insurance companies are your best bet when looking for insurers that accept Bitcoin directly.
 You may need to call or email the company to ask whether it supports cryptocurrency payments.

 A few local car insurers that we found:

 - INGUARD — Announced that it accepted Bitcoin in 2013, offers insurance in all 50 states

 - Premier Shield Insurance — offers car insurance in Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island

 4 steps to pay for car insurance in Bitcoin

 If your insurance company does accept Bitcoin, make payments through a crypto bill pay service.